 [ Advertising ]

-The first thing to mention is that the YouTube video (that seems to come up first in searches), done on some guys mobile phone is way wrong.
+The first thing to mention: There is a YouTube video that often comes up highly placed in searches (xxxx.com/watch?v=SMuZwGTvbf0), done on some guys mobile phone, that is way wrong.

-In the video a whole bunch of 'unnecessary undoing' happens, including the removal of metal shielding around the tubes - nope - two screws at the bottom of each 12AX7 tube mount circuit board will allow them to be easily removed and replaced.
+In the video a whole bunch of 'unnecessary undoing' happens, including the removal of metal shielding around the tubes - nope - two screws at the bottom of each 12AX7 tube-mount circuit board, will allow the boards to be easily removed and replaced.
 It really is that simple.

 Of course to get inside the G9.2tt in the first place, well lets just say, if you are not the patient type ... let someone else do this.